pachyderm/rfcs/global_ids.md

 it will be implemented.

 ### Branch Movements

+Note: this section is mostly superseded by the section after it, but is left here for posterity.

 Moving branches around is the other case where this can start to break down.
 For the most common use case for branch movements, deferred processing, this should work fine, because generally the commit you're moving to hasn't been